 πSRS=SLOLPSRS-X, RS-X>0 1 , RS-X≤0

-Where
+Where:

 X in this equation is the minimum contingency level

 SLOLPS is the Shifted LOLP function for the spinning reserve.

 SLOLPS is different from the 60 minutes SLOLP, which is calculated based on the hourly error analysis.
 The reserves are classified into two categories; those that are being provided by Resources in SCED and Load Resources providing Reg-Up and RRS and those that are being provided by Resources that are not currently available to SCED but could be made available in 30 minutes.
 Since the first reserve type is available immediately, those reserves are the only ones considered to be available to respond to any event that happens in the first 30 minutes of the hour.
 All reserve types are then considered to be available to respond to events that happen in the second 30 minutes of the hour.
 Because the error analysis is hourly, to capture the events within the first 30 minutes for , the distribution parameters need to be scaled to reflect the 30 minute timeframe, with hour: